Europe’s vaccine row worsens as virus variant found in US | Malay Mail

-BERLIN, Jan 29 — Europe’s row with AstraZeneca worsened yesterday after Germany declined to recommend the firm’s Covid vaccine for older people, while the more contagious South African variant of the virus was detected for the first time in the already hard-hit United States.
+BERLIN, Jan 29 — Europe’s row with AstraZeneca worsened after Germany declined to recommend the firm’s coronavirus vaccine for older people, while the more contagious South African variant of the virus was detected for the first time in the already hard-hit United States.

-With countries worldwide again tightening anti-virus restrictions after months of stop-and-start measures, the economic toll so far was coming into focus with the US seeing its sharpest contraction in growth since 1946.
+With anti-virus restrictions being tightened worldwide again, the economic toll came into focus with the United States seeing its sharpest contraction in growth since 1946.

 UN data released yesterday also said the global tourism sector, battered by border closures and bans on mass gatherings, lost US$1.3 trillion (RM5.3 trillion) in revenue in 2020.